ambiguousname/ambiguousname.github.io/_drafts/gremlin-garden.md

 <blockquote class="twitter-tweet" data-lang="en" data-theme="dark"><p lang="cy" dir="ltr">Cylinder Ninja Warrior <a href="https://t.co/Hkxm4EwKNK">pic.twitter.com/Hkxm4EwKNK</a></p>&mdash; Tyler K (@ambiguousnames) <a href="https://twitter.com/ambiguousnames/status/1350890591622627330?ref_src=twsrc%5Etfw">January 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Of course, in order for this system to work, I needed a way to calculate the modified speed of a gremlin based on both the type of track the gremlin was racing on, and their stats.
+In order for this system to work, I needed a way to calculate the modified speed of a gremlin based on both the type of track the gremlin was racing on, and their stats.
 The only real problem was that design had not told me how a gremlin's speed would be calculated during races, or if the formula for speed calculation would even use the same formula for every different Track Module.
 So I turned to Scriptable Objects.

 ## Scriptable Objects